Pedro Escarfullery: Baseball Career, Bio, and College Record

 What position did Pedro Escarfullery play?

-Did Pedro Escarfullery go pro?
+Did Pedro Escarfullery play professional baseball?

-What college did Pedro Escarfullery attend?
+What colleges did Pedro Escarfullery attend?

 How tall is Pedro Escarfullery?